na-na-hi/renget/archive/smgenlorePh2P2.md

    Sobek is wary, and is only there to relay a partial thanks for saving Ra on behalf of the Egyptian pantheon.
 Ares is there because, while everybody else is being cautious / pussied out, Ares ain't no bitch and he's there to quietly scope the place out for weak spots, come a potential conflict.
 For opinions, Hera likes Tiamat's ~~grrrrlpower~~ huuuuuge Ziggurat, Zeus thinks it's a bit tacky and that Olympus is... like... way better bro...*it's not the size that counts... fuckin bitch tiamat showing him up... ~~(yeah, ok Lo-Rez / Titanforge)~~*

    Greetings aside, Tiamat cuts to the chase and asks the question on everybody's minds - why the fuck Olorun is still lingering around and not back up in space where he belongs 'n shiet?
-   She points out that she's ended all the conflicts, fixed up all the pantheons and shut down Cthulhu - he is now objectively lingering around for no reason.
-This is a very good question, and as w-***OH MY GOD LOOK IT'S GILGAMESH & BELLONA WOWEE LOOKS LIKE WON'T GET AN ANSWER TO THAT ONE, KANG OLORUN IS HERE TO STAY FOR A FEW EVENTS MORE HOW CONVENIENT FOR LO-REZ / TITANFORGE WHOOPSIEDOODLE***
+   She points out that she's ended all the conflicts, fixed up all the Pantheons and shut down Cthulhu - he is now objectively lingering around for no reason.
+This is a very good question, and as w-***OH MY GOD LOOK IT'S GILGAMESH & BELLONA WOWIEE LOOKS LIKE WE WON'T GET AN ANSWER TO THAT ONE, KANG OLORUN IS HERE TO STAY FOR A BIT LONGER HOW CONVENIENT FOR LO-REZ / TITANFORGE WHOOPSIEDOODLE***

 -> [♪ ♪ ♪ ♪ ♪](https://files.catbox.moe/cyin2d.mp3) <-

    Bellona and Gilgamesh aggro onto Tiamat; Tiamat *(expectedly, almost relievedly even)* drops the 'civility' act and responds ferally in turn.
 Zeus giddily goes off to join them - because Zeus doesn't really care what Olorun thinks about embassies and Zeus'll just do whatever the fuck Zeus wants because Zeus is Zeus *(Olorun now aware of the... 'consequences' of interrupting Zeus)*.
-Ares starts to get excited too and almost joins in, but his mother dearest is just sighing to herself and facepalming over daddy Zeus, so he decides to be good son and bide his time for more advantageous conditions - sitting back just to review how things go on from afar.
+Ares starts to get excited too and almost joins in on the fun, but his mother dearest is just sighing to herself and facepalming over daddy Zeus, so he decides to be a good boy and bide his time for more advantageous conditions - sitting back just to review how things go on from afar.
    ~~*I genuinely think they forgot Sobek was supposed to be in this scene.*~~

 -> ![S8 Promo](https://files.catbox.moe/m6vcvg.jpg) <-